Spanish miracle: Industrialization

 The rapid economic expansion reinvigorated old industrial areas: the Basque Country and Ferrol northern coast (iron and steel, shipbuilding), and in and around Barcelona (machinery, textiles, cars and petrochemicals).
 It also drove an enormous expansion in refining, petrochemicals, chemicals and engineering.
 To help achieve the rapid development, there was massive government investment through key state-owned companies like the national industrial conglomerate Instituto Nacional de Industria, the mass market car company SEAT in Barcelona, the big steel plant of Ensidesa in Avilés and the shipbuilder Empresa Nacional Bazán.
 With heavy protection from foreign competition in the domestic Spanish market, those companies led the industrialisation of the country, restoring the prosperity of industrial areas like Barcelona and Bilbao and creating new industrial areas, most notably around Madrid.
 Although there was economic liberalisation in the period, key enterprises remained under state control.

 Automotive industry

 The automotive industry was one of the most powerful locomotoras (locomotives) of the Spanish Miracle.
 From 1958 to 1972, it grew at a yearly compound rate of 21.7%.
 In 1946, there were only 72,000 private cars in Spain, but in 1966, there were over 1 million.
 That growth rate had no equal in the world.
 The icon of the desarrollo was the SEAT 600 car, produced by the Spanish state company SEAT.
 More than 794,000 of them were made between 1957 and 1973.
 At the beginning of that period, it was the first car for many Spanish working-class families.
 However, at the end of the period, it was the second car for many more.

+Rise in consumer prosperity

+The big rise in the average standard of living during the post-war years was reflected in the possession by households of a variety of consumer goods.
+In 1966, 36% of households had a washing machine, 32% a television, 12% a record player, 28% a refrigerator, and 12% a car.
+In 1977, however, 53.1% of households by that time had a car, 74% a refrigerator, 70% a washing machine, 34% a vacuum cleaner, 41% a food processor, 80% a television, 18% a cassette recorder, 40% a still camera and 90% a transistor radio, while in 1976 28% of households had a tape recorder, 11% a radiogram, and 34% a record player.